-For further information on our funds, please read our DEGF guidance notes and Derby Enterprise Growth Fund frequently asked questions.
-If you then have any further questions, please email firstname.lastname@example.org
+For further information on our funds, please read our DEGF guidance notes and Frequently Asked Questions.
+If you then have any futher questions, please email firstname.lastname@example.org

-Please also note that the following projects are not likely to be a high priority for our funding:
+Please also note that the following projects are not likely to be a high priority for DEGF/D2EGF funding:

-- Companies operating in sectors with a predominantly local market where this is a high risk of “job displacement”.
+- Companies operating in sectors with a predominantly local market where this is a high risk of 'job displacement' (DEGF and D2EGF only).
 By job displacement we mean companies where job growth in a local company is likely to lead to job losses in others.
 Sectors where this tends to be an issue include retail, hospitality, recruitment, professional services and social care for example.

 - Projects where costs are predominantly towards employment of new staff (unless there is a particularly compelling justification that investment in particular staff will directly leading to innovation or expansion within the business).

 - Start-up companies with little or no trading history (DEGF and D2EGF only).